Women in Palestine: Progress towards the empowerment of women

+Education

 Under the Ottoman Empire

-Under Ottoman occupation (1516-1917)[1], there was not enough resources invested in schooling.
+Under the Ottoman Empire (1516-1917)[1], there were not enough resources invested in schooling.
 There were a few public and private schools located in the most populated regions which influenced the high illiteracy rate across all genders but especially for women.
-In the mid-19th century, Christian missionaries began to come to Palestine in droves in attempts to transform and convert Palestinian communities who were referred to as “backwards” and “heathens”.
-Due to fears of western imperialism and foreign Christian education, the Ottoman government began to emphasize state-sponsored education.
-In 1864, the Ottoman government created a policy that would only allow missionaries to create schools in communities with large Christian populations in order to prevent the expansion of western imperialism within the Ottoman empire.
-And under the reign of SultanʿAbdul Hamid II, the Law of Public Education of 1869 was implemented ten years after its creation.
+In the mid-19th century, Christian missionaries began to come to Palestine in attempts to transform and convert Palestinian communities who they referred to as “backwards” and “heathens”.
+Due to fears of Western imperialism and foreign Christian education, the Ottoman government began to emphasize state-sponsored education.
+In 1864, the Ottoman government created a policy that would only allow missionaries to create schools in communities with large Christian populations in order to prevent the expansion of Western imperialism within the Ottoman Empire.
+Under the reign of SultanʿAbdul Hamid II, the Law of Public Education of 1869 was implemented ten years after its creation.
 Under this law, elementary education was mandatory for all children under the age of 12.
-This piece of legislation also acknowledged the need for the education of girls as well as their education beyond the primary level; this resulted in the development of co-educational education as well as gender segregated schooling in the regions that had the finances to maintain both schools.
-However, the promises made by the 1869 law never came to fruition as many girls were at most able to acquire intermediate level education due to the lack of resources.
+This piece of legislation also acknowledged the need for the education of girls as well as their education beyond the primary level; this resulted in the development of co-educational education as well as gender-segregated schooling in the regions that had the finances to maintain both schools.
+However, the promises made by the 1869 law never came to fruition as many girls were at most able to acquire intermediate-level education due to the lack of resources.

 With the introduction of the press in Palestine in 1908, journalists and theorists began to openly criticize the quality of education under Christian missionaries.
-In 1911, the literary journal al-Nafaʾis al-ʿasriyya, a ghost writer under the initials Kh.
+In 1911, the literary journal al-Nafaʾis al-ʿasriyya, a ghostwriter under the initials Kh.
 S, wrote an article about women’s education in Greater Syria, the region which included Palestine.
 In the format of a dialogue between a woman and her servant, the article discusses the lack of nationalist and home management education for young girls.
-Through the eyes of Arab Nationalists, without nationalist education in combination with training to be mothers and wives, women would not only be unable to care for their families but they would also produce generations of Arabs that did not know the Arabic language or values.
-Many schools in the Ottoman empire, under the guise of being state-run, gave missionaries and western organizations like the American Colony the authority to administer schools.
+Through the eyes of Arab Nationalists, without nationalist education in combination with training to be mothers and wives, women would not only be unable to care for their families but they would also produce generations of Arabs who did not know the Arabic language or values.
+Many schools in the Ottoman Empire, under the guise of being state-run, gave missionaries and Western organizations like the American Colony the authority to administer schools.